HTTPS ingress with traefik#

 Ingress objects are used to tell the ingress controllers which requests should be routed to which Service objects.
 Usually, the rules either check for a hostname (like mybinder.org or prometheus.mybinder.org) and/or a URL prefix (like /metrics or /docs).
 You can see all the ingress objects present with kubectl --namespace=prod get ingress.

-The following ingress objects currently exist:
+The following ingress objects currently exist (not all clusters provide all endpoints):

 • jupyterhub - Directs traffic to hub.mybinder.org.
 The zero-to-jupyterhub guide has more documentation.